WarwickTECH/code-of-conduct/README.md

 Last updated 15 January 2019

-We believe that everyone has the right to be in a safe and welcoming environment when attending events run, or supported, by the WarwickHTECH.
+We believe that everyone has the right to be in a safe and welcoming environment when attending events run, or supported, by the WarwickTECH.

 More than just a charity, we are a community.
 Being part of this community means: